-These sections may be applicable based on the format and structure of the PEPP transaction and depending on which of the parties agree to engage legal counsel.
-The need for the Arranger to have separate legal counsel will depend on the nature of the PEPP transaction and, in particular, whether the Arranger is carrying out an agency or an underwriting role.

-This is an indicative guide of what Arranger's legal counsel, if appointed, may do.
+Borrower's legal counsel may not be required for a SSD transaction (see further Section 7).
+These sections may be applicable based on the format and structure of the ECPP transaction and depending on which of the parties agree to engage legal counsel.
+The need for the Arranger to have separate legal counsel will depend on the nature of the ECPP transaction and, in particular, whether the Arranger is carrying out an agency or an underwriting role.
+1 This is an indicative guide of what Arranger's legal counsel, if appointed, may do.
 In practice, this may change depending on the role and agreement of the Arranger.
+22 This may be appropriate depending on the format and nature of the transaction, and is subject to agreement between the parties.